-It's been almost five years since Michael Schumacher hit his head on a rock while skiing with his son, Mick, in the French Alps.
+It’s been just over five years since Michael Schumacher hit his head on a rock while skiing with his son, Mick, in the French Alps.

 He went into a medically-induced coma after the accident and since then updates have been few and far between, with the German’s family wanting to keep their privacy.

-A close family member of Schumacher's has revealed to French magazine Paris Match that the 49-year-old is showing emotions.
+Last year, a close family member of Schumacher’s revealed to French magazine Paris Match that the 50-year-old is showing emotions.

 Heartbreakingly, Schumacher “sometimes cries” when he sits in his wheelchair facing out of his home in the town of Gland, overlooking the Lake Geneva.

 “When you put him in his wheelchair facing the beautiful panorama of the mountains overlooking the lake, Michael sometimes cries,” said the relative, per the Mirror.